Vauxoo/addons-vauxoo/CONTRIBUTING.md

 2. Double-check that the issue still occurs with the latest version of Odoo (you can easily test this on [Runbot](http://runbot.vauxoo.com))
 3. [Search](https://github.com/vauxoo/addons-vauxoo/issues) for similar issues before reporting anything
 4. If you're a programmer, try investigating/fixing yourself, and consider making a Pull Request instead
-5. If you really think a new issue is useful, keep in mind that it will be treated with a much lower priority than a Pull Request or an Vauxoo Enterprise support ticket
+5. If you really think a new issue is useful, keep in mind that it will be treated with a much lower priority than a Pull Request or a Vauxoo Enterprise support ticket

 If later on you create a pull request solving an opened issue, do not forget to reference it in your pull request (e.g.: "This patch fixes issue #42").